Zentralverband des

 The EU internal market grants craft enterprises access to future markets and value chains.
 However, the administration of cross-border business activities remain too complex.

-On 1 January 2023, the EU Single Market became 30 years old.
+The EU Single Market exists more than 30 years.
 It followed the signature of the Maastricht Treaty on 7 February 1992 by the EU member states, including Germany.

 The EU Single market